brummer10/CairoColorPicker/README.md

 ## Features
 Pick a color from anywere on the Display (Hotkey ctrl), or from a Color weel, and show the rgba cairo values.
+CairoColorPicker dont need to be installed, it could run from everywere.

 ## Dependencys